Key Points:

 Social Media Posting Windows

-With 37% of diners researching restaurants through social media, these channels have become essential tools – not just for attracting customers, but also for hiring and shaping your brand’s reputation.
-By staying consistent and engaging across platforms, as the restaurant owner, you get to build trust, increase visibility and position yourself as desirable place to work.
-Smart, well-timed posts don’t just fill seats – they help you fill open roles with the right talent.
+With 37% of diners researching restaurants through social media, these channels have become essential tools not just for attracting customers, but also for hiring and shaping your employer brand.
+By staying consistent and engaging across platforms, as the restaurant owner, you get to build trust, increase visibility and position your establishment as a desirable place to work.

 Optimizing Your Job Posting Schedule

-Posting job openings at random times can mean missing out on great candidates – and in the restaurant industry, timing is everything.
+Posting job openings at random times can mean missing out on great candidates — and as many of us know, timing is everything in the restaurant industry.
 A structured posting schedule not only helps you reach more qualified applicants but also saves valuable time during your busiest hours.
-Keep in mind that consistency is key to keeping your talent pipeline full, even when operations are running at full speed.

 Crafting a job posting calendar